marcin324/NBP-kurs-walut/README.md

 ## General info
-This is simple application with NBP exchange rate tables and currency calculator.
+This is simple application with NBP currency exchange rate tables and currency calculator.

 ## Technologies
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).